Kofi Boone, ASLA

 Kofi Boone, ASLA is an Associate Professor of Landscape Architecture at NC State University, College of Design.
 He teaches in the areas of environmental justice, site analysis and planning, community engagement, and media.
 Kofi focuses on participatory design and tools for engaging communities in the design and planning process.
 Kofi serves as the academic liaison to the American Society of Landscape Architects (ASLA) Environmental Justice Professional Practice Network.
 His work has been published widely and won state and national awards in communications, analysis and planning, and community service.
 Kofi is a University Faculty Scholar, and a Board member of the Landscape Architecture Foundation.
 He is a graduate of the University of Michigan and a Detroit native.

-Zena Howard, AIA, LEED AP BD+C
+Zena Howard, FAIA, LEED AP BD+C

 Managing Director, North Carolina Practice | Perkins + Will

 Zena has more than 25 years of experience with private and public institutions, museum and cultural facilities, libraries, and higher education facilities.
 Her experience focuses on clients with specialized and/or unique design goals such as environmentally sensitive artifact exhibit areas, environmentally and spatially sensitive spaces for autistic children, historically and culturally significant buildings and locations, and sustainable design in pursuit of LEED® certification and other high performance building goals.
+Ms. Howard is working to establish a model for cities across North America to reconcile the results of poorly-conceived urban renewal and development policies which often decimated established African American and other minority communities.
+This “remembrance” work brings historical and cultural relevance to struggling downtowns, reignites connections between people, and resolves decades-old divides within communities.

 Zena earned her Bachelor of Science degree in architecture from the University of Virginia.
 She is a LEED Accredited Professional, a member of the American Institute of Architects, and the National Organization of Minority Architects.